human rights

 Flyktinggruppernas och Asylkommittéernas Riksråd (FARR)

 The website of the Swedish Network of Asylum and Refugee Support Groups (FARR).
 FARR is a voluntary national membership organisation which gives legal advice to asylum seekers and seeks to ensure that the Swedish authoritiesabide by national and international refugee law when deciding upon asylum applications.
-The site provides access to FARR's quarterly newsletter "Artikel 14" (Swedish only), together with asylum news, contact details for local FARR refugee and asylum seeker support groups, and advice for refugees and asylum seekers on Swedish asylum procedure and policies.
+The site provides access to FARR's quarterly newsletter "Artikel 14", together with asylum news, contact details for local FARR refugee and asylum seeker support groups, and advice for refugees and asylum seekers on Swedish asylum procedure and policies.
+The site is in Swedish.

 Index to 19th Century French Political Trials from the Labadie Collection